docs/svelte/01-introduction/01-overview.md

 ## `onMount`

-Runs after component is mounted to the DOM.
+Runs after component is mounted to DOM.
 Not executed during SSR.

 ```svelte